annalisa144/reverdecer/_posts/2018-07-29-unadvertising.md

 layout: post
 ---

 Every day there are headlines about websites collecting [information about you](https://en.wikipedia.org/wiki/Google_Analytics#Privacy), using it to [manipulate your behavior](https://en.wikipedia.org/wiki/Cambridge_Analytica), and losing it to even [less savory characters](https://en.wikipedia.org/wiki/Equifax#May%E2%80%93July_2017_data_breach).
-With this in mind we built this site with absolutly no tracking or data collection.
-So how can we pay the bills without harvesting your data and showing you annoying ads?
+With this in mind we built this site with absolutly no tracking or data collection (even figured out how to embed youtube videos without tracking).
+How can we pay our tech bills without harvesting your data and showing you annoying ads?
 Here are some ways you can support this blog and our projects.

 # Buy something on [Amazon](https://amzn.to/2uMP6nF):
 Before you start an Amazon shopping  session, click on our of our affiliate links, and we'll get a little kick-back.
 For example click the link for the [solar shower  bags](https://amzn.to/2uMP6nF).
 This doesn't cost you anything extra.
 You don't even have to buy the bags, just use the link to get to Amazon.